University of California police departments: Davis

 The department is chiefly responsible for police activities on the school's campus and the medical center in Sacramento.
 The chief of the department is Joseph A. Farrow.
 The department's officers are armed.
 Equipment available to them includes handguns, paintball guns used to fire riot-control agents and cans of pepper spray.

 The department includes a number of teams and divisions.
 The Support Services Division, Investigations Division, Training Division, Patrol Division, 9-1-1 Communications Center, Property and Evidence Division, Lost and Found Division, Professional Standards Division and a Security Division.
 All of these are based at the department's police station at Kleiber Hall Drive and Hutchison Drive.

 UCPD utilizes non-sworn student employees in the Aggie Host Security Officer program.
 These students operate the Safe Ride transportation service, provide event security, and perform security patrols, either on vehicle or on foot.

-In August 2017, the new Chief of Police, Joseph A. Farrow, was sworn in.
+In August 2017, the new Chief of Police, Joseph A. "Joe" Farrow, was sworn in.
 Farrow served as the commissioner of the California Highway Patrol from 2008 until his retirement in July 2017.

-UCPD, Irvine
+Irvine

-The UCI Police Department is located at 410 E. Peltason, Irvine, CA.
+The University of California, Irvine Police Department is located at 410 E. Peltason, Irvine, CA.

+IACLEA Accreditation

+The UCI Police Department is an accredited agency.
+It began its accreditation review process on February 14, 2022, and achieved official accreditation in September 2024 by the International Association of Campus Law Enforcement Administrators (IACLEA).
+In addition to meeting all mandatory standards, the department exceeded expectations by achieving 93% of the optional standards—far surpassing IACLEA’s minimum requirements and demonstrating its commitment to professional excellence.

-UCPD, Los Angeles
+Los Angeles

-The UCLA Police Department is located at 601 Westwood Plaza, Los Angeles, CA.
+The University of California, Los Angeles (UCLA) Police Department is located at 601 Westwood Plaza, Los Angeles, CA.

 The department moved into a modern new police station in early 2010.
 The department is home to both the student Community Service Officer (CSO) program as well as UCLA Emergency Medical Services (UCLA EMS).
 The EMS program responds to over 1700 9-1-1 medical aid calls on campus, as well as in the surrounding Westwood Village community.
 At least one ambulance is in service 24 hours a day, 365 days a year.
 All of the employees of UCLA EMS are full-time UCLA students who are EMT trained.

-UCPD, Merced
+Merced

-The UCM Police Department is located at 5200 N. Lake Road, Merced, CA.
+The University of California, Merced Police Department is located at 5200 N. Lake Road, Merced, CA.

-UCPD, Riverside
+Riverside

-The UCR Police Department is located at 3500 Canyon Crest, Riverside, CA.
+The University of California, Riverside Police Department is located at 3500 Canyon Crest, Riverside, CA.

-UCPD, San Diego
+San Diego

-The UC San Diego Police Department is located at 9500 Gilman Drive #0017, La Jolla, CA. This is located at the intersection of Voigt Drive at Gilman Drive in the Campus Service Complex, Building B.
+The University of California, San Diego (UC San Diego) Police Department is located at 9500 Gilman Drive #0017, La Jolla, CA. This is located at the intersection of Voigt Drive at Gilman Drive in the Campus Service Complex, Building B.